India says captures Pakistani militant in Kashmir after attack

 Muslim Pakistan says it only gives moral and diplomatic support to the Kashmiri people in their struggle for self-determination.

-Last week, gunmen stormed a police station and killed seven people in Punjab, south of Kashmir.
+Last week, gunmen stormed a police station and killed seven people in India's Punjab state, south of Kashmir.
 India said the gunmen had come from Pakistan, according to an analysis of a GPS tracking device they carried.

 The government had ordered security forces to try to take the militants holed up in the police station alive to nail down evidence of their identities.
 But the men were killed in the day-long operation.